Primordial observables of explicit diffeomorphism violation in gravity: Observability of the modified spectrum

+An important clarification is required regarding the frequency-redshift relation.
+The connection between the frequency \( f \) and redshift \( z \) is established by the equation \( 2\pi f = a_{\text{hc}} H_{\text{hc}} \), as referenced immediately below Eq.~\eqref{xa}.
+Since both \( a \) and \( H \) can be expressed as functions of \( z \), this relation allows for a numerical mapping between \( f \) and \( z \), despite the absence of an analytical closed-form solution.
 At first glance, it is evident that when \( s_{00} < 0 \), there is a constructive contribution to the power spectrum of PGWs, whereas no such contribution occurs for \( s_{00} > 0 \) (see Fig.~\ref{fig:1}).
 For positive values of the diffeomorphism-violating parameter \( s_{00} \) exceeding \( 2 \times 10^{-2} \), the modified gravitational wave spectra lie completely below the sensitivity curves of current detectors, making them observationally inaccessible.
 While in the case where $s_{00} < 0$, this is not the case.
 Overall, the PGW spectrum, generated by explicit spacetime symmetry breaking with a parameter \( s_{00} <2\times 10^{-2} \), extends into negative values and intersects the underlying sensitivity curves.